-Research suggests that at least 5-8% of school age children experience school refusal (Kearney & Silverman, 1993; Sewell, 2008).
+Research suggests that at least 5-8% of school-age children experience school refusal (Kearney & Silverman, 1993; Sewell, 2008).
 Simply defined as a clear difficulty to remain in or attend school, school refusal can be very challenging for parents to deal with.
-Especially in small children, as school refusal is often comorbid with behaviors such as tantrums, verbal aggression, non-compliance and even somatic complaints (stomach aches, headaches, fake colds, the gamut).
-Things can become even more complex in older children whom are often nifty and completely capable of finding new and innovative ways to avoid going to school.
+Especially in small children, as school refusal is often comorbid with behaviors such as tantrums, verbal aggression, non-compliance, and even somatic complaints (stomach aches, headaches, fake colds, the gamut).
+Things can become even more complex in older children who are often nifty and completely capable of finding new and innovative ways to avoid going to school.

 Moreover, school refusal can have a very negative impact on children and their families.
 School refusing children are at risk for diminished academic performance, increased stress, alienation from their peers, family conflict, and a decrease in supervision (Kearney & Albano, 2000).
 Luckily, there are strategies available for parents dealing with school refusal.

 School refusal is thought to be maintained by two functions: positive and negative reinforcement.
 In positive reinforcement, a reward is given following the desired behavior.
 This increases the likelihood that the behavior will occur again.
 In negative reinforcement, a response or behavior is strengthened by stopping, removing, or avoiding a negative outcome.
 From these two functions, researchers have developed four profiles of school refusing children that can be used to figure out which direction to take to impede their behavior.

 The first profile is the child who refuses school to avoid school-related situations.
 This profile is most congruent with a child who has fears and phobias.